ziyao233/cocox-rv64/README.md

 # cocox-rv64

-> Assembly is zombie, microkernel is shit.
+> Assembly is zombie, monokernel is shit.

-A microkernel written in pure rv64gc assembly
+A monokernel written in pure rv64gc assembly

 ---